yukshimizu/managing-rhel-lifecycle-demo/README.md

 ## Installation and usage
 Assuming the demo environement has been already created by the way of before mentioned and you've also performed `git clone` this repo.

-### Automatedly
-You can create the demo environment automatedly by running the playbook `create_aac_demo.yml` included in the [managing-rhel-lifecycle-seup](https://github.com/yukshimizu/managing-rhel-lifecycle-setup) paired repo.

 ### Manually
 Ensure that you are logged in to your Ansible Automation Controller before proceeding with following steps.